 Initial edition I publication of 72 was in April 1932 (or perhaps slightly later) in installment thirty-six (of fifty).

-Because this design appeared late in the series, 72 may not have been reprinted before the series completion in 1933, and only the initial print run of about 200 copies comprises edition I.
+Because this design appeared late in the series, 72 may not have been reprinted before the series completion in 1933, and only the initial print run of about two hundred copies comprises edition I.

 The copy illustrated here is typical of edition I.